These are the 3 best organic mattress toppers I've ever tested – an essential for clean and comfy sleep

 This topper comes in two heights and two comfort levels to suit every mattress and support every sleep position.
 I recommend the Dunlop latex model for a solid, supportive base, and the Talalay latex topper for a springy, responsive feel.
 Our expert tester Antonia Santoro says: 'If it came with corner straps, I'd give it the full five stars.'

-If you sleep on your side, you'll know you need a mattress with plenty of give to cushion your hips, knees, and shoulders, while keeping your spine straight.
-The Birch Plush Organic Mattress Topper would be just the thing to soften up a firm, inflexible mattress, but it won't come cheap.
+If you sleep on your side, you'll know that you need a mattress with plenty of give to cushion your hips, knees, and shoulders, while also keeping your spine straight.
+The Birch Plush Organic Mattress Topper is just the thing to soften up a firm, inflexible mattress, but it doesn't come cheap.

 The best organic mattress topper overall